Updated 1 month ago

 • Customers affected by SunPower's bankruptcy may lose some of the initial warranty coverage promised but should still be covered by manufacturing warranties.

-• Those who own their solar panels can have their systems repaired by other service providers, but lease and PPA customers must wait until SunPower reaches a service agreement.
+• Those who own their solar panels can have their systems repaired by other service providers or their initial installer, but finding someone who will take on repairs may be difficult.

 • The SunPower situation is ongoing, so things may change as it evolves.